Celtic Park protest under investigation after three police officers injured | Press and Journal

 A protest outside Celtic Park that left three police officers with minor injuries is under investigation.

-Fans gathered outside the stadium calling for Hoops boss Neil Lennon to be sacked after the team’s 2-0 defeat to Ross County in the Scottish League Cup.
+Fans gathered outside the stadium on Sunday calling for Hoops boss Neil Lennon to be sacked after the 2-0 Betfred Cup defeat to Ross County.

 Dozens of officers and police vehicles formed a barrier as club staff left the ground.